Shortcodes

 If the shortcode is invalid, it will not be interpreted by the markdown parser and will instead get rendered directly into the final HTML.

-Lastly, a shortcode name (and thus the corresponding .html file) as well as the argument names can only contain numbers, letters and underscores, or in Regex terms [0-9A-Za-z_].
-Although theoretically an argument name could be a number, it will not be possible to use such an argument in the template.
+Lastly, a shortcode name (and thus the corresponding .html file) as well as any argument names can only contain numbers, letters and underscores, and must start with a letter or underscore.
+In Regex terms, ^[A-Za-z_][0-9A-Za-z_]+$.

 Argument values can be of one of five types: